Policy Minute: Protecting Housing Stability Amidst the COVID-19 Crisis

 - 1,785,000 New York City households had earnings below $75,000.

-Click here for a detailed Furman Center analysis of data on New York City and New York State household incomes, rent burden, rents, homeless shelter entries.
+Click here for a detailed Furman Center analysis of data on New York City and New York State household incomes, rent burden, rents, homeless shelter entries, and click here for a detailed analysis of households that rely on earned income from vulnerable occupations.

 Furman Center Resources